monfresh/laptop/README.md

 ## More goodies

-- Join the 1000+ people on my list who are becoming confident coders through my [free weekly coding guides](https://www.moncefbelyamani.com/newsletter) and exclusive tutorials and courses.
+- Join the 1100+ people on my list who are becoming confident coders through my [free weekly coding guides](https://www.moncefbelyamani.com/newsletter) and exclusive tutorials and courses.
 - For a more minimal script that only installs Ruby (with chruby and ruby-install), check out my [install-ruby-on-macos](https://github.com/monfresh/install-ruby-on-macos) script.

 ## Requirements

 Supported chips:

-- Apple Silicon M1 (native)
-- Apple Silicon M1 (with Rosetta)
+- Apple Silicon M1
 - Intel

 Supported operating systems: